occipital/django-content-settings/docs/template_types.md

 WELCOME_TEXT = DjangoModelTemplate("Hi, {{object.username}}", template_model_queryset=User.objects.all())
 ```

-You can defined what will be the name of the object in the context.
-In our case we want it to be "user" so the type definition can be changed with using `template_object_name` attribute:
+You can define the name of the object in the context.
+In our case, we want it to be "user," so the type definition can be changed using the `template_object_name` attribute:

 ```python
 from django.contrib.auth.models import User